-The streets in the parish comprise predominantly of historic country lanes and modern cul-de-sac access streets and estates.
+The streets in the Neighbourhood Plan Area comprise predominantly of historic country lanes and modern culde-sac access streets and estates.

 The main route through the village runs from Frog Lane to the west of the village, along High Street, through the village centre and on to Burwardslay Road to the east.